Table of Contents

 - In modern cell phones (devices with cellular baseband processors), the baseband is an isolated computer within your phone, with its own power controller, CPU, memory, firmware, and operating system.
 When a phone boots up, the initialization sequence of the phone includes the boot up of the baseband.
 This means that the baseband is initialized, before and in parallel to, the phone's main operating system.
 This is done for power-saving and security reasons.
 It means that when you put a phone into Airplane Mode, all you're doing is turning your phone's operating system's access to the baseband off.
 Airplane Mode does not mean that the baseband hardware, firmware, or software stack is turned off.

-- Even without a SIM card, a baseband processor can and does connect to cell towers, including the disclosure of the device's IMEI along with "when" and "where" metadata.
+- Even without a SIM card, a baseband processor can and does connect to cell towers, including the disclosure of the device's IMEI along with "when" and "where" metadata read more here.
 This is how a SIM-less phone can call 911.
 It's impossible to mitigate cellular communications without resorting to Faraday cages.

 Apple, the National Security Agency, and Data Link-Ability